ccb-hms/nhanes-exploration/docker-examples.md

       Yes                 0    0 1354    0
       <NA>                0  217   63 1093

-Even though most records are consistent, several records with `Yes` or `No` answers in the `SPX` tables are recorded as `NA` (missing) in the `ENX` tables.
+Comparing the records in the two tables after matching by `SEQN`, the participant identifier, we see that even though most records are consistent, several records with `Yes` or `No` answers in the `SPX` tables are recorded as `NA` (missing) in the `ENX` tables.

-A more egregious example where the same variable is clearly measuring two different things:
+A more egregious example, where the same variable is clearly measuring two different things, is provided by the `LBXHCT` variable.

 ``` r
 subset(all_cb, Variable == "LBXHCT" & endsWith(TableName, "_H"))[1:5]